• Eastern Kern County Onyx Ranch SVRA

 Visit one of our SVRAs

-Ride your dirt bike, ATV, side-by-side (ROV/UTV), 4x4, or dune buggy on a wide variety of designated terrain and trails available at nine state vehicular recreation areas (SVRAs).
-Some SVRAs feature camping, interpretive programs, and other recreational opportunities.
+Ride your ATV, 4x4 or dune buggy on a wide variety of terrain and trails available at nine designated state vehicular recreation areas (SVRAs).
+Some SVRAs feature camping, swimming and other recreational opportunities.

 Grants Program Icon